 - If your backpack has a hip strap, this should be used when your backpack is particularly heavy, as this will help in distributing the weight of the backpack evenly across your back and hips.

 - The heaviest items in the backpack should be placed closer to your back.

 - When picking up a heavy backpack, remember to use proper lifting technique, bending at your knees and using your legs to lift.

 If you’ve been living with debilitating neck or back pain caused by degenerative disc disease, a herniated disc, or sciatica and are searching for a treatment option known to provide lasting relief, the Discseel® Procedure could be the right option for you.

 This procedure is non-surgical, minimally invasive, and is the only treatment known to be able to both seal and heal annular tears, the cause of most back pain, preventing further leaking and providing long-term relief.
-Using a natural fibrin biologic known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.
+Using Fibrin, an FDA-approved substance that is used off-label in this procedure, which is known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.